deNBI/cloud-user-docs/wiki/Tutorials/BiBiGrid/index.md

 - Create mount points
 - Mount NFS shares

+To share a volume (or a file) one has to configure the `/etc/exports` file and add a line as follows:

+`/vol/XXX CIDR.of.subnet(rw,nohide,insecure,no_subtree_check,async)`

+E.g.: `/vol/test 192.168.0.0/24(rw,nohide,insecure,no_subtree_check,async)`

+Then, one has to export the updated table with

+`exportfs -ra`

+Afterwards, the shared volume can be mounted to the worker nodes.
 Instead of letting Ansible execute every single command, you can simply create a playbook.

 - Create shareVolume.yml
-- Copy & Paste the following lines into the file - XXX has to be changed like in the tutorial above:
+- Copy & Paste the following lines into the file - XXX has to be changed like in the tutorial above, internal.master.ip has to be changed to the master ip:
 ```
 - hosts: slaves
   become: yes